PerfectlyNormal/mm-nested-attributes/README.txt

 == FEATURES/PROBLEMS:

 At the moment only collection functionality is supported.
+Working on one at the moment.

 == SYNOPSIS: